Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/SentenceVector/2020-12-23-Siamese_CBOW.md

 For detailed experiment analysis, you can found in [Siamese CBOW: Optimizing Word Embeddings for Sentence Representations (Kenter et al., ACL 2016)](https://www.aclweb.org/anthology/P16-1089/)

 <div class="alert alert-info" role="alert"><i class="fa fa-info-circle"></i> <b>Note(Abstract): </b>
+They present the Siamese Continuous Bag of Words (Siamese CBOW) model, a neural network for efficient estimation of highquality sentence embeddings.
+Averaging the embeddings of words in a sentence has proven to be a surprisingly successful and efficient way of obtaining sentence embeddings.
+However, word embeddings trained with the methods currently available are not optimized for the task of sentence representation, and, thus, likely to be suboptimal.
+Siamese CBOW handles this problem by training word embeddings directly for the purpose of being averaged.
+The underlying neural network learns word embeddings by predicting, from a sentence representation, its surrounding sentences.
+They show the robustness of the Siamese CBOW model by evaluating it on 20 datasets stemming from a wide variety of sources.
 </div>

 <div class="alert alert-success" role="alert"><i class="fa fa-paperclip fa-lg"></i> <b>Download URL: </b><br>